osm2pgsql-dev/osm2pgsql/README.md

 ## Using LuaJIT

-To speed up Lua tag transformations, [LuaJIT](https://luajit.org/) can be optionally enabled on supported platforms.
+To speed up Lua configuration code, [LuaJIT](https://luajit.org/) can be optionally enabled on supported platforms.
 This can speed up processing considerably.